go-while/nntp-mongodb-storage/README.md

 # MongoWorker_Delete

 Similar to the MongoWorker_Insert, the MongoWorker_Delete is designed to operate as a goroutine with the potential for concurrent execution.
-By spawning multiple MongoWorker_Delete instances (delWorker), the system can take advantage of parallel processing to efficiently handle article deletions from the MongoDB database.
+By spawning multiple MongoWorker_Delete instances (DelWorker), the system can take advantage of parallel processing to efficiently handle article deletions from the MongoDB database.

  - The concurrent nature of the MongoWorker_Delete allows for multiple worker goroutines to process article deletion requests concurrently.
 Each worker listens to the Mongo_Delete_queue, which holds article hashes waiting to be deleted.
 As soon as a hash becomes available in the queue, a worker dequeues it and initiates the deletion process.